FidelusAleksander/publish-packages/.github/steps/1-step.md

    This job checks out the code, logs in to the GitHub Container Registry using the `GITHUB_TOKEN` (which has `packages: write` permissions), and then builds and pushes the Docker image.

 1. Commit and push your changes to the `main` branch.
+1. As you commit your changes Mona will prepare the next step in this exercise!

 <details>
 <summary>Having trouble? 🤷</summary><br/>